 Awards product deadline extended due to demand

-“We just want as many products to be in the mix as possible,” she said, adding: “It really is amazing to see so many being involved right across the industry, both large and small.”
+Publisher of Meat Management magazine Graham Yandell said that once again the Awards go from strength to strength: “We just want as many products to be in the mix as possible,” he said, adding: “It really is amazing to see so many being involved right across the industry both large and small.”

 Product categories are:

 - Britain’s Best Burger

 - Britain’s Best Meat Pie

 - Best Lamb Product

 - Best Red Meat Product